Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced hypothesis testing framework: Methods

 \textit{Simulation of coalescence} followed the authors' protocol.
 For each epidemic and combined epidemic, the ancestry of the simulated virus samples was traced back through the transmission network to produce a virus phylogeny.
 Within hosts, lineages were merged with Kingman's coalescent under a fixed effective population of one year.
 For events between a host's earliest transmission and infection, the exponential distribution used to sample waiting times was truncated, in order to ensure a single lineage at the time of infection.

 \textit{Simulation of evolution} followed the authors' protocol.
 Mutations were approximated as unique and irreversible, and simulated along the virus phylogeny as a Poisson process, at a rate of one mutation every 13.27 days.
+For $(t_x,t_y) = (\infty,\infty)$ the simulations started from the respective clade roots following each introduction.
+Note that the likelihood when $(t_x,t_y) = (\infty,\infty)$ corresponds to $P((t_p,t_p)| I_2)$.

 \textit{Clade analysis} followed the authors' protocol.
 Lineage numbers included all leaves and mutated internal nodes descending directly from a clade root (i.e. without intermediate mutated nodes).
 Clade sizes counted all leaves descending directly or indirectly from clade roots.